pjwalstrom/bysykkel-stasjonsstatus/README.md

 ```

 ### Installing
-To build the project, use
+To run the tests and build the project, use
 ```
 mvn clean install
 ```